 Terra tries to save her uncle but instead suffers a broken leg when she kicks Thragg from behind.

 Oliver quickly attacks Thragg before he can hurt Terra.
-Thragg is quick to counter attack and grab ahold of Oliver once again.
+Thragg is quick to counterattack and grabs ahold of Oliver once again.
 While unable to break Thragg’s grasp Oliver states that Thragg has always been resentful that the blood of Argall courses through Oliver’s family’s veins.
 Thragg counters Oliver’s statement by punching Oliver through his stomach, killing him in an instant.

 Terra is horrified after seeing her uncle die right in front of her.
 Thragg feints showing Terra sympathy as he awaits her parents’ arrival.